tarbalReboot/spawnerGodotOrUnity/README.md

 # spawnerGodotOrUnity
-Here is a compact little spawner script which can be used in either Godot or Unity game engines
+Here is a compact little spawner script which can be used in either Godot or Unity game engines.
+Insert empty game objects into the scene and assign them to the "spawners" field in the inspector.
+At these locations, enemy gameobjects which are assigned to the "Enemies" fields will spawn at randrom from one of the spawners.
+Feel free to change the numbers from 4 to whatever you please.
+Feel free to adjust the times 60f, 7f, or 25f to however long you please.